404pandas/PARSR/NOTESGraphQL.md

 Resolvers

 Resolvers create the functions that fulfill the queries that have been defined.
 Resolvers execution is dependent on the incoming client Query.
 These must always be a 1-to-1 ratio with Queries.
-Resolver names must match the exact field name on your schema's types
+Resolver names must match the exact field name on your schema's types.
+Resolvers must return the value type declared for the matching field.

 const resolvers = {
     Query: {